 The State of Texas in §11.1271 of the Texas Water Code requires water conservation plans for all municipal and industrial water users with surface water rights of 1,000 acre-feet per year or more and irrigation water users with surface water rights of 10,000 acre-feet per year or more.
-Water conservation plans are also required for all water users applying for a state water right, and may also be required for entities seeking state funding for water supply projects.
+Water conservation plans are also required for all water users applying for a State water right, and may also be required for entities seeking State funding for water supply projects.
 Recent legislation passed in 2003 requires all conservation plans to specify quantifiable 5-year and 10year conservation goals.
 While achieving these goals is not mandatory, the goals must be identified.
-In 2007, § 13.146 of the Texas Water Code was amended requiring retail public suppliers with more than 3,300 connections to submit a water conservation plan to the TWDB.